daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 - **Purpose**: Enhance model adaptability and performance.
 - **Method**: Pre-train the model on high-liquidity options, then freeze and add new components to fine-tune with new data.

+### Surface Preprocessing

+#### Dataset Creation

+The dataset is systematically constructed from raw options trading data, which captures key variables such as log moneyness, time to maturity, implied volatility, and relevant market features.

+##### Clustering and Masking

+To simulate real-world scenarios where all data points might not be available:

+1. **Clustering**:
+   - Surfaces are divided based on unique datetime and symbol combinations, followed by clustering the points within each surface.
+This helps to segment the data into meaningful groups, reflecting potential market segmentations.
+   - Mathematical formulation:
+     ```math
+     \text{labels} = \text{KMeans}(n_{\text{clusters}}, \text{random\_state}).\text{fit\_predict}(\text{data points})
+     ```

+2. **Masking**:
+   - Within each cluster, a random subset of points is masked, simulating missing data.
+This prepares the model to infer missing information effectively.
+   - Proportional masking varies to challenge the model under different scenarios:
+     ```math
+     \text{masked indices} = \text{random choice}(\text{cluster indices}, \text{mask proportion})
+     ```

+##### Proportional Sampling

+Adjusting the proportion of masked data across training instances allows the model to adapt to various levels of data availability, enhancing its robustness and predictive capabilities.

+#### Custom Batch Normalization

+To ensure that the model inputs are normalized and stable for training:

+1. **Feature Normalization**:
+   - Each feature, including log moneyness, time to maturity, and implied volatility, is normalized across the batch to ensure zero mean and unit variance, essential for effective model training.
+   - Batch normalization is applied separately to the concatenated features of `Input Surface` and `Query Point`:
+     ```math
+     \text{norm\_feature} = \text{BatchNorm}(\text{concatenated feature})
+     ```

+2. **Market Features Normalization**:
+   - Market features such as return, volatility, and treasury rates are also normalized using batch normalization, catering to their dynamic ranges and distributions:
+     ```math
+     \text{norm\_market\_feature} = \text{BatchNorm1d}(\text{market feature})
+     ```

+3. **Preservation of Data Integrity**:
+   - Non-numeric data such as `Datetime` and `Symbol` remain unchanged to preserve essential indexing and categorical information, ensuring the contextual relevance of the model’s output.

+This preprocessing step ensures the dataset is not only tailored for effective learning but also mirrors the practical challenges and conditions of financial markets, preparing the model for real-world deployment.

 ### Input Embedding Section